Bintang-Cahya/TCA9548A/README.md

 ## License

 This library is licensed under MIT Lisence.
-Check the
+Check the `LICENSE` file for details.